crs4/bbmri-it-school-tutorials/07-tutorial-fair-workflows/RO_crate.md

 # RO-Crate tutorial

-[RO-Crate](https://w3id.org/ro/crate/) is a method for aggregating data together with their metadata.
-This tutorial will help you get familiar with it.
+This tutorial will help you get familiar with the [RO-Crate](https://w3id.org/ro/crate/) model.

-## Creating a simple RO-Crate
+## Manually creating a simple RO-Crate

-You can turn any folder in your computer into an RO-Crate by adding a [JSON-LD](https://json-ld.org/) metadata file named `ro-crate-metadata.json`.
+You can turn any folder in your computer into an RO-Crate by adding to it a [JSON-LD](https://json-ld.org/) metadata file named `ro-crate-metadata.json`.
 Create a new folder named `sample-crate` and add a `data.csv` file to it: